Dartvauder/NeuroSandboxWebUI/Wiki.md

 ### Additional Information:

-1) All generations are saved in the *outputs* folder
+1) All generations are saved in the *outputs* folder.
+You can open the *outputs* folder using the `Outputs` button
-2) You can press the `Clear` button to reset your selection
-3) You can turn off the application using the `Close terminal` button
+2) You can turn off the application using the `Close terminal` button
-4) You can open the *outputs* folder using the `Outputs` button

 ## Where can i get models and voices?